camunda/camunda-docs-manual/content/update/minor/712-to-713/_index.md

 [feel-legacy-prop]: {{< ref "/user-guide/dmn-engine/feel/legacy-behavior.md" >}}
 [Custom FEEL Functions]: {{< ref "/user-guide/dmn-engine/feel/custom-functions.md" >}}
 [FEEL Engine Spin Integration]: {{< ref "/user-guide/dmn-engine/feel/spin-integration.md" >}}

+# DMN 1.3 Support in Cockpit

+With this release, cockpit adds support for DMN 1.3, the next version of the DMN standard.
+If you edit and deploy DMN diagrams in Cockpit, which use earlier versions of DMN, they will automatically be migrated to DMN 1.3.

+The Camunda engine already supports the DMN 1.3 namespace by default, so there are no more steps required to migrate.
+Make sure you have the latest version of [Camunda Modeler](https://camunda.com/download/modeler/) installed to edit DMN 1.3 files locally.